-The following FAQ answers many of the general questions about Ring Neighbors.
-Where applicable, the FAQ includes links to articles where you may find more information.
+The following article answers many of the general questions about Ring Neighbors.
+Where applicable, the article includes links to articles where you may find more information.

 Ring Neighbors expands the Ring of Security from your home to your neighborhood by letting you easily share and communicate with your neighbors about crime and safety, so you have up-to-date local crime data at your fingertips.
 We believe that knowledge and communication foster stronger and safer communities.
 Together, we can make our neighborhoods better places to live for our families, friends, and neighbors.